Dr. Negiel Bigpond

 LaVon Shapland

 LaVon is a wife, mother, friend, and is faithful in prayer.
 Raised in the heart of Oklahoma, she received a gift of love for Native People early in life.
 She has extensive experience in disaster management and as a nurse in emergency departments.
-Through her life, she has been drawn to learn with understanding issue surrounding Native Americans including treaties, difficult domestic issues, and redeeming lives through prayer and support.
+Through her life, she has been drawn to learn with understanding issues surrounding Native Americans including treaties, difficult domestic issues, and redeeming lives through prayer and support.

 LaVon has a strong background in working with addiction recovery for both those suffering and their families.
 She is active in the recovery community, teaching ministry, and praying for those in need.
 The message of unity and the gift of teamwork has been a focus in her life and career.
 She has served All Tribes in media support and prayer since 2016 when the vision was first shared in February of that year.
 LaVon also serves in prayer on the Native USA Watch with Mary Faus.
 LaVon is active in House of Praise Church, led by full-blood Cherokee, Clifton Pettit.